-NFB Film Club: Check Out the Winter 2016 Programming
+NFB Film Club – Winter 2017 Programming

 The NFB Film Club is a turnkey initiative created specifically for public libraries.
 It grants free access to new and thought-provoking documentaries as well as award-winning and entertaining animation for the whole family.

 For more information on the NFB Film Club, contact: